Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Application

 Based on the MSBSS model, a significant Granger causality from signal 1 to signal 2 at frequency $f$ and at time $t$ means that the energy of signal 1 at frequency $f$ significantly improves the prediction of the value of signal 2 at time $t$.

 The testing procedure was performed as follows: we first tested the overall set of causal VAR parameters of interest and then the scale-specific causal VAR parameters ($\widetilde{\varphi_{t}}$) by considering the compatibility in their marginal posterior with the value $\widetilde{\varphi_{t}}=\widetilde{\varphi_{0_{t}}}$, where $\widetilde{\varphi_{0_{t}}}$ is a zero vector of dimension $c$.
-For this purpose we computed the highest posterior density (HPD) region, as in Section \ref{Bayesian Granger-Causality statistic}.
-Instead of fixing a content of coverage (typically 95\%) and determining if $\widetilde{\varphi_{0_{t}}}$ is included in the HPD region of that content, we computed the coverage of the smallest HPD region that contains $\widetilde{\varphi_{0_{t}}}$.
-This gives us more information and we will call the complementary probability of this coverage the significance level.
+We computed the coverage of the smallest highest posterior density (HPD) region that contains $\widetilde{\varphi_{0_{t}}}$.
+We will call the complementary probability of this coverage the significance level.

 The results are reported for the two directional causalities AMY $\rightarrow$ mOFC and mOFC $\rightarrow$ AMY.
 The first line of each graph in Figure \ref{CLUSTERS_SIGN} represents the results related to the overall statistic and each following line represents the results related to each scale corresponding to the frequency bands respectively around $64$, $32$, $16$ and $8$Hz.